MrMojoR/Poketch-/README.md

 ##Added Features:
 - Color inversion for day/night
 - Date
-- Battery bar on lower left
+- Battery bar on lower right
 - Pikachu charging image when watch is charging
 - "!" to left of Pikachu when bluetooth disconnected
+- Vibrate when bluetooth disconnected